Mandrill logo

 Which is more popular, Mandrill or SendGrid?

-On the Knock platform, Mandrill handled 1M–10M messages from January 22nd to April 22nd compared to 500M+ for SendGrid.
-Mandrill volume has remained stable, while SendGrid volume has remained stable.
+On the Knock platform, Mandrill handled 1M–10M messages from February 10th to May 11th compared to 500M+ for SendGrid.
+Mandrill is currently trending upward in adoption, while SendGrid volume has remained stable.

 Can I use both Mandrill and SendGrid together?